zabbix-tooling/k8s-zabbix/README.md

 Zabbix monitoring daemon for kubernetes

 positional arguments:
-  ini_file              use a additional inifile for configuration (environment variables take precedence) or execute a binary with a fully qualified file path
+  ini_file              optional, use a additional inifile for configuration (environment variables take precedence) or execute a binary with a fully qualified file path

 optional arguments:
   -h, --help            show this help message and exit